January 11th, 2021 Last Updated on: April 5th, 2021

 How hard is it to become a federally recognized tribe?

 The federal acknowledgment process can take decades and millions of dollars for state tribes who have little finances.
 Tribes must compile historical, anthropological, and genealogical information which can be costly and timely.
-From there, the tribe must meet all the requirements of the BIA, including proof of descending from a historic tribe.
+From there, the tribe must meet all of the requirements of the BIA, including proof of descending from a historic tribe.

 However, the easiest and least expensive way to obtain federal recognition is for tribes to enter a process of Congressional legislation.